-Much like our guide to Amherst a few weeks back, URI is a state school in the Northeast, so all of the students are slightly embarrassed that they go there.
+Much like UMASS, URI is a state school in the Northeast, so all of the students are slightly embarrassed that they go there.
 What’s up with there being good state schools scattered around the rest of the country, but there are none east of Pennsylvania?

 As always, WARE RED and BE LOWD.

 Thomas M. Ryan Center

 - Home of the University of Rhode Island Rams

 - Hosts concerts & is attached to the football stadium, that is also after Thomas M. Ryan

 Best Bar: Mews Tavern (Features 69 beers on tap)